-Smoke alarms are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose
+Smoke alarms are not to be used with detector guards unless the combination has been evaluated and found suitable for that purpose.

-All these Smoke Alarms are designed to provide early warning of fires if located, Air these Shoke Alarms are designed to provide early warning of mesh rocated, installed and cared for as described in the user's manual, and if smoke reaches the Alarm.
+All these Smoke Alarms are designed to provide early warning of fires if located, installed and cared for as described in the user's manual, and if smoke reaches the Alarm.
 If you are unsure which type of unit to install, refer to NFPA (National Fire Protection Association) 72 (National Fire Alarm Code) and NFPA 101 (Life Safety Code).
 National Fire Protection Association, One Batterymarch Park, Quincy, MA 02269-9101.
 Local building codes may also require specific units in new construction or in different areas of the home.